 Functional Assessment in Person with Visual Impairment (39445) 1.
 GENERAL INFORMATION 1.1.
 Course teacher Assoc.
 Prof. Sonja Alimović, PhD 1.6.
 Year of the study programme/ semester (summer, winter) 1 st / 2 nd (summer) 1.2.
-Name of the course Functional Evaluation of Persons with Visual Impairments 1.7.
+Name of the course Functional Assessmentof Persons with Visual Impairments 1.7.
 Credits (ECTS) 5 1.3.
 Associate teachers 1.8.
 Type of instruction (number of hours L + E + S + e-learning) 30+30+0 1.4.
 Study programme (undergraduate, graduate, integrated) Graduate study programme Educational Rehabilitation 1.9.
 Expected enrolment in the course 15 1.5.
 Status of the course Mandatory 1.10.
 Level of application of e-learning (level 1, 2, 3), percentage of online instruction (max.
 20%) 2.
 COURSE DESCRIPTION 2.1.
-Course objectives Is to educate students about the most common causes of visual impairment and their influence on functional visual impairment.
-Is to enable students to gain knowledge of selected assessment tools, tests and techniques used in functional assessment.
-Is to educate students for planning, designing, and implementing a rehabilitation program for persons with visual impairment.
+Course objectives Is to enable students to gain knowledge of se on causes of visual impairment and their influence on elected assessment tools, tests and techniques used in g, and implementing a rehabilitation program for pers functional assessment.
 2.2.
-Course enrolment requirements and entry competences required for the course Student is supposed to have the basic knowled edge about visual impairment and the causes of visual impairment.
+Course enrolment requirements and entry competences required for the course Student is supposed to have the basic knowledge about visual impairment and the causes of visual impairment.
 2.3.
 Learning outcomes at the level of the programme to which the course contributes Compare different support systems for persons with disability Distinguish between different methods of scientific research Create social inclusion process enhancement procedures for persons with disability at all levels of ecological system Construct formal and informal procedures for assessing need satisfaction of a child or children with disability Modify education and rehabilitation procedures considering their efficacy

-Functional Assessment in Per son with Visual Impairment (39445) 4.
+Functional Assessment in Pers son with Visual Impairment (39445) 4.
 Create procedures contributing to equalization of opportunities for persons with disabilities 5.
 Evaluate the effect of education and rehabilitation procedures 6.
 Plan and implement scientific research based on ethical codes and principals of social usefulness 7.
 Explain expert information and procedures to general population 8.
 Develop cooperation with other experts, teams, organizations and systems 9.
 Manage his/her own continuous professional and personal development 10.
 Use learning techniques leading to formal and/or personal promotion in education and rehabilitation field of expertise Relate basic knowledge about main structures, neurobiological development and physiology of the visual pathway to development of functional vision.
 2. Analyse correlation between visual pathway damage and functional visual impairment.
 2.4.
 Learning outcomes expected at the level 3.
-Draw conclusions about severity of functional vision impairment based on knowledge about causes of vision loss of the course (4 to 10 learning 4.
+Draw conclusions about severity of functional vision impairment based on knowledge about causes of vision loss of the course (4 to 10 learning outcomes) 4.
 Use the assessment tools and techniques in evaluation of functional vision. outcomes) 5.
 Choose the best method of rehabilitation, based on assessment results.
 6. Write functional vision assessment report.
 7. Create and implement vision rehabilitation program.
 1. Visual functioning (visual functions and functional vision, the interrelation) (outcomes: 1-3) 2.
 Visual function assessment tools and techniques (outcomes: 1-7) 3.
 Functional vision assessment tools and techniques (outcomes: 4-7) 4.
 Visual function tests (Lea tests, Teller, Cardiff and others) (outcomes: 2-6) 2.5.
 Course content broken down in detail by 5.
 Functional vision assessment (terminology, tools and techniques) (outcomes: 1 -4 and 6-9) weekly class schedule (syllabus) 6.
 Procedures and objectives of functional vision assessment (outcomes: 1-9) 7.
 The social and communication skills (as a field of functional vision assessment and selection of instruments - SSRS, application of the instrument, analysis of the results, recommendations for rehabilitation) (outcomes: 3-9) 8.
 Daily living skills (as a field of functional vision assessment and selection, application and interpretation of instruments) (outcomes: 3-9)